autoreleasefool/bloggen/README.md

 - You can use most markdown elements as expected.
 - Images must appear on their own line, with the following format: `![Caption](filename_in_images_source)`
 - The filename should end in a `.md` file extension
+- You can include HTML style comments (`<!-- This is a comment -->`) and they will be stripped from the post before publishing.

 ### Output